Edmondsham House and Gardens

 Beside the house is a walled kitchen garden built in the 17th century.
 The garden walls are 18th century, built of cob and brick and have bee partially restored.
-Nearby is a Victorian stable block and a dairy from the same period.
-Of particular interest is a grassy hollow thought to have been used as a cock-pit in the medieval period.
+Nearby are a Victorian stable block and a dairy from the same period.
+Of particular interest is a grassy hollow thought to have been used as a cockpit in the medieval period.
 Woodland walks run through the grounds and past a series of unusual topiary sculptures by the drive.

 The gardens feature wide lawns, with a mix of specimen trees and flowering shrubs creating vivid spring colours.
 In summer the long herbaceous border is at its best, as are the flowers in the Dower House garden.
 Look for the recently restored sunken greenhouse.